Weird: The Al Yankovic Story: Plot

 Al calls home to find his father is still dismissive of him.
 Dr. Demento suggests Al try to make his own original song, which he refuses.
 However, after Dr. Demento gives him guacamole laced with LSD, Al comes up with an original new song, which becomes his next hit, "Eat It".
 Madonna, in search of the "Yankovic bump", begins a relationship with Al to convince him to parody her song "Like a Virgin", though he insists he now only writes original songs.
 Dr. Demento and Al's bandmates warn him that Madonna is a bad influence, but they continue their romance.
 Just before a major show, Al learns that Michael Jackson has taken "Eat It" and parodied it as "Beat It", which angers him since he believes people will assume "Eat It" is a parody of "Beat It".
 An intoxicated Al suffers a near-fatal car accident and is rushed to the hospital, where he comes up with "Like a Surgeon" after regaining consciousness.
 He premieres the song at a show that same night, while still heavily injured, but when he is reminded that "Eat It" is the last song for the show, he gets drunk on stage, insults the crowd, and is arrested for lewdness.

 Once released, Al confesses to Madonna that he fears he has alienated everybody who cared about him and that she is the only one he has left.
-Suddenly, Madonna is captured by agents of Pablo Escobar, who is a huge fan of Al and uses the kidnapping to coerce him to play at his fortieth birthday party.
+Suddenly, Madonna is captured by agents of Pablo Escobar, who is a huge fan of Al and uses the kidnapping to coerce him to play at his 40th birthday party.
 Al flies to Colombia and goes on a rampage to break into Escobar's compound, where he confronts the drug lord.
 After refusing to play a song for him, he gets into a shootout and kills Escobar and his mercenaries to free Madonna.
-With the kingpin dead, Madonna tries to talk Al into giving up music and helping her take over his drug empire, but Al rejects her.
+With the kingpin dead, Madonna tries to talk Al into giving up music and helping her take over Escobar's drug empire, but Al rejects her.

-Al returns home to work in his father's factory, as his father had always wanted; but Al's father admits that Al never belonged in that line of work and that he'd secretly supported Al's chosen path all along.
+Al returns home to work in his father's factory, as his father had always wanted; but Al's father admits that Al never belonged in that line of work and that he had secretly supported Al's chosen path all along.
 The elder Yankovic reveals he grew up in an Amish community and was excommunicated for taking up the accordion, prompting him to prevent Al from making the same mistake.
 Al then brings his father's song, "Amish Paradise", to the stage, winning him a major award in 1985 before being assassinated onstage by one of Madonna's henchmen.
+Madonna later visits Weird Al's grave before being grabbed by Al's undead arm.